Anmol53/react-conceptual-questions/README.md

     ***

 9.  ## How do we access the parent component in a child and vice versa. ## (in react)

+    We can access parent data by using props.
+The data which parent data is passing via props will be available in child components.

+    For accessing data of child components in Parent components we have to use callback functions.

     ***

 10. ## Have you used Context?
     ***
 11. ## How to connect react with backend?